 What Is So Special About Bronze Die Pasta?

-Pasta that has been extruded through a bronze die has a rougher texture than pasta made using a Teflon or stainless-steel die.
-This helps sauces stick to it, which is why bronze is considered the gold standard of dried pasta making.
+Pasta extruded through a bronze die has a rougher texture than pasta made using a Teflon or stainless-steel die.
+This helps sauces stick to it, so bronze is the gold standard of dried pasta making.

-It wasn't so long ago that you would have to venture to a high-end delicatessen to track down bronze die cut pasta.
-How times have changed.
+Not long ago, you would have to venture to a high-end delicatessen to track down bronze die-cut pasta.
+How times have changed?
 It's now so ubiquitous that you can find it in the aisles of budget supermarkets like Asda, Aldi, and Lidl.
-The problem is, despite retailers making a song and dance about it on their packaging, very few consumers really know what it means or why bronze die cut pasta warrants a higher price tag than the cheaper alternatives.
+The problem is that despite retailers making a song and dance about it on their packaging, the problem is that few consumers know what it means or why bronze die-cut pasta warrants a higher price tag than the cheaper alternatives.

 Let's start with the basics.
-A pasta die is a metal plate through which dough is pushed (extruded) to create a range of different shapes.
+A pasta die is a metal plate through which dough is pushed (extruded) to create various shapes.
 Virtually all the dried pasta you have ever eaten will have been produced using this method, and it's no different from how butchers turn chunks of meat into mince.

 Food historians broadly agree that dies made from bronze (an alloy of copper and tin) were first used to shape pasta around the late 18th century.
-Much refinement, mechanisation, and automation have occurred since, but for many decades, bronze dies were the industry standard.
+Much refinement, mechanisation, and automation have occurred since then, but bronze dies have been the industry standard for many decades.

 Teflon improves everything (or does it?)

-The accidental invention of a substance called polytetrafluoroethylene in 1938 changed everything.
+The accidental invention of polytetrafluoroethylene in 1938 changed everything.
 The material in question is better known as Teflon, the same stuff that coats your non-stick frying pan.
-Teflon would ultimately go on to revolutionise all kinds of industries, and the pasta industry was not left behind.
+Teflon would ultimately revolutionise various industries, and the pasta industry was not left behind.

 Teflon dies have several advantages over their bronze alternatives.
-They are cheaper to produce, dough can be extruded through them faster, they produce very little mess, and they are extremely reliable on long production runs.
-For this reason, once Teflon became mainstream, most of the big pasta companies switched to this new style of die, even though they knew that bronze was superior in a number of ways.
+They are cheaper; dough can be extruded through them faster, they produce very little mess, and they are highly reliable on long production runs.
+For this reason, once Teflon became mainstream, most of the big pasta companies switched to this new style of die, even though they knew that bronze was superior in several ways.

-The game-changing difference between bronze dies and Teflon dies is the texture of the pasta they produce.
+The game-changing difference between bronze and Teflon dies is the texture of the pasta they produce.
 The whole point of Teflon is that it is non-stick, which means the resulting pasta is smooth and shiny.
 Bronze, on the other hand, is a relatively soft and porous metal.
-The friction between the dough and the metal results in a coarse texture, which is important for a whole host of reasons, but primarily because of how it interacts with sauces.
+The friction between the dough and the metal results in a coarse texture, which is essential for many reasons, primarily because of the way it interacts with sauces.

-Some people are sceptical that pasta's rough surface helps sauces cling onto it, but traditional wisdom says it does, and we are inclined to agree.
-In our experience, sauces slide off smooth Teflon pasta while clinging on for dear life to the bronze alternative.
+Some people are sceptical that pasta's rough surface helps sauces cling to it, but traditional wisdom says it does, and we agree.
+In our experience, sauces slide off smooth Teflon pasta while sticking to the bronze alternative for dear life.

 The rough surface of bronze die pasta means it has a much greater surface area than its Teflon counterpart.
-That means more sauce is absorbed by the pasta, which results in a more flavourful bite.
+More sauce is absorbed by the pasta, resulting in a more flavourful bite.

-We always recommend saving some of your starchy pasta water because adding a little bit of it to your pesto before serving helps to thicken and emulsify it.
-Thanks to bronze-die pasta's rough texture, tiny little shards tend to fall off as it cooks, dissolving into the water and making it exceptionally starchy.
+We always recommend saving some of your starchy pasta water because adding a little bit to your pesto before serving helps thicken and emulsify it.
+Thanks to bronze-die pasta's rough texture, tiny little shards tend to fall off as it cooks, dissolving into the water and making it starchy.

 Aesthetics

 Pasta aficionados love the artisanal, rustic charm of pasta extruded through bronze.
-There are plenty of things in this world where "smooth and shiny" is a positive thing, but pasta isn't one of them.
+Plenty of things exist where "smooth and shiny" is positive, but pasta isn't one of them.

 Heritage and tradition

-Maybe you have to be a tragically romantic food nerd like us to be interested in how our ancestors used to make pasta, but to many pasta lovers, continuing to respect time-honoured craftsmanship and keeping traditions alive is something of great enjoyment.
+Maybe you have to be a tragically romantic food nerd like us to be interested in how our ancestors used to make pasta, but to many pasta lovers, continuing to respect time-honoured craftsmanship and keeping traditions alive is a great pleasure.

 Invisible benefits: superior ingredients, dry time, and ethics

-There will always be exceptions to the rule, but pasta makers who put up with the expense and limitations of bronze dies in return for a better product are unlikely to skimp in other areas of their business.
+There will always be exceptions to the rule, but pasta makers who put up with the expense and limitations of bronze dies in return for a better product are unlikely to skimp in other business areas.

-Multinational Teflon-using pasta makers tend to cut corners when it comes to drying their pasta.
-They employ all kinds of high-tech equipment, such as hot water radiators or centrifugal fans, to dry their pasta in minutes, while a more artisanal producer will let their pasta dry slowly, often for 48 hours or more.
-This ensures more nutrient retention and produces a pasta that has a superior texture and mouthfeel to the cheaper alternatives that tend to go mushy when cooked.
+Multinational Teflon-using pasta makers tend to cut corners when drying their pasta.
+They employ high-tech equipment, such as hot water radiators or centrifugal fans, to dry their pasta in minutes, while a more artisanal producer will let their pasta dry slowly, often for 48 hours or more.
+This ensures more nutrient retention and produces pasta with a superior texture and mouthfeel to the cheaper alternatives that tend to go mushy when cooked.

-Despite the numerous benefits of using bronze dies to produce pasta, the metal is not without its downsides.
+Despite the numerous benefits of using bronze dies to produce pasta, the metal has downsides.

 The mess

-Hopefully we've convinced you that pasta with a rough texture has a whole host of advantages over pasta produced with Teflon, but that comes at a cost.
-A by-product of that roughness is that a lot of dust is generated, meaning manufacturers can only do short production runs before they have to stop and clean down the work area.
+Hopefully, we've convinced you that pasta with a rough texture has many advantages over pasta produced with Teflon, but that comes at a cost.
+A by-product of that roughness is generating a lot of dust, meaning manufacturers can only do short production runs before they have to stop and clean down the work area.

 Life expectancy

-Bronze dies need to be replaced more often than Teflon dies, and that is a significant expense that budget pasta makers simply cannot justify.
+Bronze dies need to be replaced more often than Teflon dies, which is a significant expense budget pasta makers cannot justify.

 The expense

-Bronze dies are expensive to make, so the resulting pasta will always be a little more expensive than the Teflon alternatives.
+Bronze dies are expensive, so the resulting pasta will always be slightly more expensive than the Teflon alternatives.

 Shortage of producers

-Bronze dies tend to be handmade, and as Dan Pashman found out when he was creating his pasta shape, cascatelli, there are very few companies that still make them, so getting hold of a bespoke one can take many months and cost up to £5000.
+Bronze dies tend to be handmade, and as Dan Pashman found out when he was creating his pasta shape, Cascatelli, very few companies still make them.
+So, getting a bespoke one can take many months and cost up to £5000.

 The circle of life

-While pasta makers were quick to jump on the cost-saving bandwagon when Teflon was invented, things have started to turn around.
+While pasta makers quickly jumped on the cost-saving bandwagon when Teflon was invented, things have started to turn around.
 The world's biggest company, Barilla, has now begun switching back to bronze dies for some of their product lines, and if other producers follow suit, that should mean prices for bronze die pasta start to come down across the board.

 A hack for turning Teflon pasta bronze